 Client Wages and Benefits:

-100% of the clients employed in 2016 earned at (N=21) or over (N=54) the minimum wage 1 with an average wage of $12.43/hour.
-48% of the employed clients reported at least 1 employer-provided benefit.
-These benefits include vacation, health care, sick leave and retirement.
+Washington State increased minimum wage to $11.00 in 2017.
+100% of the clients employed in 2017 earned at or over the minimum wage with an average wage of $13.43/hour.
+41% of the employed clients reported at least 1 employer-provided benefit.
+These benefits include vacation, health care, sick leave and/or retirement.